joegesualdo/create-bitcoin-transaction/README.md

 # Create Bitcoin Transaction
 > Satiate my need to understand how the engine works, not just that it works.

-Personal testing ground for learning and experiementing with how various bitcoin transactions are created.
+Personal testing ground for learning and experimenting with how various bitcoin transactions are created.

 ⚠️  Do.
 Not.
 Use.
 Unless you want to expose you private keys and lose all your imaginary money ⚠️